DIYgod/RSSHub/docs/en/joinus/new-rss/start-code.md

     await page.setRequestInterception(true);
     // only allow certain types of requests to proceed page.on('request', (request) => {
-        request.resourceType() === 'document' ? request.continue() : request.abort();
+        // in this case, we only allow document requests to proceed request.resourceType() === 'document' ? request.continue() : request.abort();
     });
-    // access the target link
+    // visit the target link
     const link = `${baseUrl}/${user}/${repo}/issues`;
     // got requests will be logged automatically
     // but puppeteer requests are not